KMHSTG/Strikers1999-UnlockX36/README.md

 Example: /Shmupmameui_v42.exe s1945iii -record strikersdemo.inp -nvram_directory nul

 If using regular MAME:    -nonvram_save
 Example: /mame.exe s1945iii -record strikersdemo.inp -nonvram_save

+Before launching the patched game like this, make sure your MAME nvram directory has no "s1945iii" folder in it.

 ## Patching Instructions: